HachiroSan/dotfiles-personal/README.md

 # Then create symbolic links (see SETUP.md)
 ```

-## 🤝 Contributing
+## 📝 About This Project

+This is my personal dotfiles repository, tailored specifically for my development workflow and preferences.
+While the configurations are publicly available, they are designed for my specific setup and use cases.

-Feel free to fork this repository and customize it for your own needs.
-Each configuration is modular and can be used independently.
+Feel free to browse the configurations and adapt any parts that might be useful for your own setup, but please note that these are optimized for my particular environment and workflow.

 ## 📝 License